-* Watch a VIDEO about the Phaedrus blended learning model.
+* Watch a VIDEO about Seton's pioneering blended learning model.

 OVERVIEWThere are two big and seemingly unrelated trends in American education.
 The first is hundreds of urban Catholic schools disappearing, becoming things of the past, and leaving fewer good education options available to underserved children.
 The second is technology—cheaper computer hardware and advanced software—starting to change the way today’s youth experience schooling and learning.
 Rather than simply let these two unconnected trends continue independently, one can be harnessed to reverse the other.
 Technology can now be used to halt the disappearance of urban Catholic schools, schools that led the way and served the poor in America so well for so long.